nik-sta/hello-world/README.md

 # Hello-World
-Plain Kotlin hello-world application with spring boot.
+Plain dockerized Kotlin hello-world application with Spring Boot.

 ## How to build the application